 Let me discuss some advanced transformations in Power BI through the query editor.
+You may watch the full video of this tutorial at the bottom of this blog.

 Remember that you can combine different actions within the query editor to fully optimize your models.
 It’s just a matter of familiarizing yourself with the different transformations in Power BI and finding out what scenarios they’re useful for.